Laid to rest at the Field of Honour

 The deceased soldier was buried with Military honours.
 Gun carriage drawn by six horses provided by the 72nd Division Field Artillery stationed at Ipswich conveyed the remains of the deceased soldier to the Cemetery.
 Firing party and bugler of the 2/6th Northumberland Fusiliers, under the command of Lieutenant Matthews were in attendance.
 The coffin was draped with the Australian flag and surmounted with several lovely floral tributes.
 Prior to the interment a service was held in the chapel at the Cemetery by the Rev. C.F.T. parsons.
 The “Last post” was sounded at the grave side by six buglers of the 2/6th Northumberland Fusiliers.

 The aunts were Emma Hunt’s sisters.

 Arnold’s family received the Memorial Scroll on the 29th August 1921, the British War medal on the 12th August 1921, and ‘Where the Australians Rest’ on the 20th August 1921.
-Mr. Arthur Parkins was authorised by Arnold’s mother, Emma Hunt to collect the memorial Plaque on the 8th February 1922.
+Mr. Arthur Parkins was authorised to collect the memorial Plaque on the 8th February 1922.
 Arthur wrote that he had been a personal friend of the family for 14 years, that Arnold’s father, James Hunt had died 2 years ago, and that Emma Hunt had been paralyzed for 7 years.
 Arnold’s sisters were at school.